CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Writes parameter(s) to new config file.

-      :param file f: `File <file>` object to write to.
+      :param f: `File object <file>` to write to.
+      :type f: `file`
       :param dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.

     .. py:method:: speciate(config, population, generation)

       Required interface method.
 Place genomes into species by genetic similarity (:term:`genomic distance`).
-(The current code has a `docstring` stating that there may be a problem if all old species representatives are not dropped for each generation; it is not clear how this is consistent with the code in :py:meth:`DefaultReproduction.reproduce`, such as for ``elitism``.
-Also note that this is one of the most time-consuming portions of the library; optimization - such as using `cython <http://cython.org>`_ may be needed if using an using an unusually fast fitness function and/or an unusually large population.)
+(The current code has a `docstring` stating that there may be a problem if all old species representatives are not dropped for each generation; it is not clear how this is consistent with the code in :py:meth:`reproduction.DefaultReproduction.reproduce`, such as for ``elitism``.
+Also note that this is one of the most time-consuming portions of the library;
+      optimization - such as using `cython <http://cython.org>`_ may be needed if using an using an unusually fast fitness function and/or an unusually large population.)

-      :param object config: :py:class:`DefaultConfig` object.
+      :param object config: :py:class:`Config <config.Config>` object.
-      :param population: Population as per the output of :py:meth:`DefaultReproduction.reproduce`.
+      :param population: Population as per the output of :py:meth:`DefaultReproduction.reproduce <reproduction.DefaultReproduction.reproduce>`.
       :type population: dict(int, object)
       :param int generation: Current generation number.

     .. py:method:: get_species_id(individual_id)

-      Required interface method (used by :py:class:`StdOutReporter`).
+      Required interface method (used by :py:class:`reporting.StdOutReporter`).
 Retrieves species id for a given genome id.

       :param int individual_id: Genome id/key.
       :return: Species id/key.